 Report 4: Curriculum

 The curriculum survey was updated in 2014-15 to provide dental schools with an internal benchmarking tool that monitors compliance to CODA Standards and prepares programs for future site visits.
+The survey is currently conducted every other year.
 The revised report features national level data divided into the following sections:

 - Instructional methods and assessments of competency used to demonstrate compliance with select CODA Standards